w3c/wcag2ict/comments-by-guideline-and-success-criterion.md

 This does not apply directly to non-web software through simple word substitution because application titles rarely describe the topic or purpose of the software.
 However, where the platform supports a programmatic title or name for a software window or screen, when a software application utilizes that feature to provide a unique title or name for each window or screen, the user can more easily find it or understand its purpose.
 This would address the user needs identified in the [Intent from Understanding Success Criterion 2.4.2](https://www.w3.org/WAI/WCAG22/Understanding/page-titled#intent).
 The following criterion is recommended as a substitute for the WCAG language:

-**2.4.2 Non-web Software Name:** In [software](#software) implemented on a platform that supports title attributes for windows or screens, titles are provided that are unique or differentiable within the software.
+**2.4.2 Non-web Software Name:** In [non-web software](#software) implemented on a platform that supports title attributes for windows or screens, titles are provided that are unique or differentiable within the software.

 ##### focus-order